Beyond the Classroom

 The Center hosts many events throughout the academic year.

-The Mandel Lectures in the Humanities: A Prominent Scholars presents a series of lectures over the course of a week.
+The Mandel Lectures in the Humanities: A prominent scholar presents a series of lectures over the course of a week.

 Close Looking: An interdisciplinary series offering in-depth discussion of some of our university's greatest treasures from the Rose Art Museum and the Robert D. Farber University Archives & Special Collections.